A nonparametric framework for treatment effect modifier discovery in high dimensions: Continuous Outcomes

 Here, $\theta$ is defined such that $\mathbb{E}_{P}[\theta(O)] = \Theta(P)$, and $D(o, P) = \theta(o) - \int \theta(o) dP(o) = \theta(o) - \Theta(P)$. $D(O,P)$ therefore generalizes the concept of directional derivatives to functionals, measuring $\Theta$'s sensitivity to perturbations of $P$.
 Intuitively, then, $\mathbb{E}_{P}[D(O,P)] = 0$ for $O \sim P$.
 When the variance of $D(O,P)$ is bounded under all $P \in \mathcal{M}$, we say that the Gateaux derivative is well-defined and that $\Theta$ is pathwise differentiable.

-Now, similar to how asymptotic approximations of mean-based parameters are studied through Taylor expansions, the asymptotic behavior of the plug-in estimator $\Theta(P_{n})$, a functional, is studied by way of a von Mises expansion \citep{mises1947asymptotic, bickel1993efficient, vdl2003unified, hines2022}.
+Now, similar to how asymptotic approximations of mean-based parameters are studied through Taylor expansions, the asymptotic behavior of the plug-in estimator $\Theta(\hat{P}_{n})$, a functional, is studied by way of a von Mises expansion \citep{mises1947asymptotic, bickel1993efficient, vdl2003unified, hines2022}.
+Here, $\hat{P}_{n}$ is a plug-in estimator of $P_{0}$ that is made up of elements of the $P_{n}$ and, possibly, nuisance parameter estimators.
 This functional equivalent to the Taylor expansion is defined in terms of the efficient influence function (EIF):

-$R(P_0, P_n)$ is a second-order remainder term in $n$.
+$R(P_0, \hat{P}_n)$ is a second-order remainder term in $n$.
 Since $\mathbb{E}_{P_0}[D(O, P_0)] = 0$, the first term of Equation~\eqref{eq:von-mises} converges to a Gaussian random variable with mean zero and variance equal to $\mathbb{E}_{P_0}[D(O,P_{0})^2]$ by the central limit theorem.
 The second term is a bias term that generally does not vanish asymptotically.
 The third term of the von Mises expansion can generally be shown to converge to zero in probability under sufficient empirical process conditions.
 Alternatively, sample-splitting procedures, often referred to as \textit{cross-fitting}, can be used to relax these conditions, as suggested by \citet{pfanzagl1985,klaasen1987,zheng2011cross,cherno2017}.
 The remainder term can generally be shown to converge to zero in probability under convergence rate assumptions about nuisance parameter estimators.